Neural Feature Learning in Function Space: Multimodal Learning With Missing Modalities

 \begin{proposition} Suppose we have $\fb \otimes \gb = \pib(\lpmi_{X_1, X_2; Y}), f \otimes g = \pii(\lpmi_{X_1, X_2; Y})$ for features $\fb = \fb^{(1)} + \fb^{(2)}$ with $\ds\fb^{(i)} \in \spcn{\cX_i}{\kb}, i = 1, 2$, $\gb \in \spcn{\cY}{\kb}$, $f \in \spcn{\cX}{k}$, and $g \in \spcn{\cY}{k}$.
 Then, we have

 In addition, for all $\psi \in \spcn{\cY}{d}$, we have

 \end{proposition}

 From \propref{prop:pred:est:mm}, we can obtain inference models for all three different types of input data, by simply assembling the learned features in different ways.
 The resulting inference models also reveal the different roles of two dependence components.
-For example, the features associated with the interaction dependence component, i.e., $f$ and $g$, are useful only in the case where we have both $X_1$ and $X_2$.
+For example, the features associated with the interaction dependence component, i.e., $f$ and $g$, are used only when we have both $X_1$ and $X_2$ observations.

 In practice, we can use \eqref{eq:p:mm} and \eqref{eq:est:mm} for classification and estimation tasks, respectively.
 To apply \eqref{eq:est:mm}, we can compute $\La_{\psi, \gb}$ and $\La_{\psi, g}$ from the corresponding empirical averages over the training dataset, and learn features $\opxn{1}(\fb^{(2)})$ and $\opxn{2}(\fb^{(1)})$ from $(X_1, X_2)$ pairs.
 For example, we can use \propref{prop:pred:est} to implement the conditional expectation operators $\opxn{1}$ and $\opxn{2}$ [cf. \eqref{eq:estimation}].